Maldives

 ✓ Do

-- Discuss contraception and sexual health openly before intimacy.
+- Discuss contraception and sexual health openly before intimacy; Maldives’ clinics and NGOs support basic health tools, but privacy and stigma are high.

-- Respect modesty norms on local islands; dress conservatively in public.
+- Respect modesty norms on local islands; dress conservatively in public and avoid swimwear or revealing clothes off resort areas.

 ✗ Don't

-- Don't engage in PDA on local islands; keep affection private.
+- Don't engage in public or semi‑public affection on local islands; keep all intimacy strictly off‑street and indoors.

-- Don't mix heavy drinking with consent decisions.
+- Don't mix heavy drinking with consent decisions; resort‑alcohol freedoms can make impaired‑consent risk look smaller than it is.

-- Don't share intimate images or details without explicit permission.
+- Don't share intimate images or details without explicit permission; leaks can trigger family‑honor crises and local‑legal‑plus‑reputational damage.

 Forum Voices (Snapshots)